mailgun/documentation/source/api-inbox-placement.rst

 subject                  string       Required.
 The subject of the email. html                     string       Required.
 The body of the email represented in HTML. provider_filter          list         Optional.
 A list of provider domains.
 This field can be used to test inbox placement against a subset of provider(s).
-See the List Providers section for available providers. seedlist                 string       Optional.
+See the List Providers section for available providers. seed_list                string       Optional.
 The identifier for the seedlist you wish to use.
 =====================    =========    ======================================================================================================================

 .. include:: samples/create-inbox-placement-test.rst